EduardoZepeda/coffee-bytes-hugo/content/posts/go-structs-herencia-polimorfismo-y-encapsulacion/index.en.md

 We can group functionalities that involve our structs by declaring functions that access them.

-You can think of them as methods in a class.
+Feel free to think of them as methods in a class.

+### How to access a struct in a method function in Go?

 To access struct instances in functions we need to place a pair of parenthesis between the keyword _func_ and the function name.
 These parentheses contain the name we will use to access the struct instance, followed by the destructuring character and finally the struct name.